Micka2302/cs2-retakes-allocator/README.md

 - `!gun <gun>` - Set a preference for a particular gun (will automatically figure out the round type)
 - `!awp` - Toggles if you want an AWP or not.
 (Fullbuy Rounds)
 - `!ssg` - Toggle if you want SSG or not (Fullbuy Rounds)
+- `!zeus` - Toggle whether you will receive a Zeus each round.
 - `!guns` - Opens a chat-based menu for weapon preferences

 #### AWP Queue